 So you wanna start your own business eh?
 AWESOME!!!!
 No seriously, I think that's great.
 YOU CAN DO IT!!!
-But before you start, I wanna share 8 tips that I've learned from being my own boss ...
+But before you start, I wanna share 8 tips that I've learned from being my own boss for years on end ...

 1. Start the right business for the right reasons.

 Don't go into it purely because of the money.
 Now don't get me wrong- you NEED to make money in order to have a successful business!
 But it shouldn't be the prime motivator for starting one.
 Starting, growing and maintaining a business is countless hours of hard work.
 If you don't absolutely LOVE the business you are starting, then you are either going to be unhappy and/or burn out eventually.
 I also wrote a post on how to choose the right business idea, which you may find helpful!)
 Which leads me too ...